Non-Martingale Fixed-Point Processes for Iterated Monodromy Groups: Introduction

-On the other hand, we may also identify $X^*$ as a set of all finite words over an alphabet set $X$ with $d$ letters (the root of $X^*$ is the empty word).
-The $n$-th level $X_n$ contains all words $x_1x_2\dots x_n$ of length $n$.
-The group $\rm{Aut}(X^*)$ is profinite, which is the inverse limit of the sequence where the homomorphisms are given by restriction of actions on the tree.

-The profinite iterated monodromy group $G(f)$ of $f$ over $k(t)$ is the inverse limit as $n \rightarrow \infty$ of the Galois group $G_n$, i.e. The action of $G(f)$ is faithful, so we have an embedding The profinite iterated monodromy group has been studied by a group of people in various cases.
-For instance, see \cite{Basilica, large, iterated, unicritical, martingale, pink2013profinite}.

-We define the fixed point proportion of $G_n$ to be Note that the sequence $\{{\rm FPP}\,(G_n)\}_{n \geq 1}$ is non-increasing and each element is non-negative, so it converges.
-We define the fixed point proportion of $G$ to be FPP relates to many arithmetic problems, in particular, if $K_n \cap \bar{k} = k$, then we have as in ~\cite[Section 5]{wreath}.
-As a consequence, Juul, Kurlberg, Madhu and Tucker \cite[Theorem 5.3]{wreath} proved that the proportion of periodic points of a rational function $f$ is bounded above by ${\rm FPP}\,(G_n)$ with the assumption that $k$ is algebraically closed in every $K_n$.
-In particular, the proportion of periodic points of $f$ is $0$ if ${\rm FPP}\,(G(f)) = 0$.
-Bridy, Jones, Kelsey, and Lodge ~\cite{iterated} also proved similar results for PCF maps.
+where $G_n = \Gal(K_n/k(t))$ is the Galois group of $f^n(x) - t$ over $k(t)$, $t$ is an indeterminate, and $X_n = f^{-n}(t)$ denotes the $n$-th level of the preimage tree.
+Note that the sequence $\{\FPP(G_n)\}_{n \geq 1}$ is non-increasing and each element is non-negative, so it converges.
+We define the fixed-point proportion of the profinite iterated monodromy group $G(f) = \varprojlim G_n$ to be As observed in \cite{wreath}, $\FPP(G_n)$ controls the density of periodic points over finite fields: when $k$ is algebraically closed in each $K_n$, the proportion of periodic points of $f \bmod \mathfrak{p}$ is bounded above by $\FPP(G_n)$ for all but finitely many primes $\mathfrak{p}$.
+Consequently, understanding the asymptotic behaviour of $\FPP(G_n)$ has direct arithmetic applications to prime divisor densities and image-size estimates \cite{density, imagesize}.